dvla/dvla.github.io/content/posts/2024-10-toggle-ruby-tests-through-ci-secrets/index.md

 If a service is temporarily blocked, we can skip our tests for that service and run tests to ensure the block is returning the correct error/s.

-Setting CI pipeline secret that's linked to a environment variable in our CI pipeline config file and in a config file, best set to a default of truthy or true value, which is set to a boolean value by the env.rb before each run.
+Setting CI pipeline secret that's linked to an environment variable in our CI pipeline config file and in a config file, best set to a default of truthy or true value, which is set to a boolean value by the env.rb before each run.

 Using that boolean, we decide whether to skip the blocked service scenarios and run our sad path tests using before hooks linked to Cucumber tags for blocked scenarios and sad path scenarios.